Reading time: About 2 minutes

 (By the way, the many references on the webpage to NaNo, refer to National Novel Writing Month.
 This is an annual project that brings together professional and amateur writers from all over the world.
 If you’re interested in writing fiction, take a look.)

-But back to Write or Die.
+But back to Dr. Wicked.
 If loud music is too uncomfortable for you, you might try the “gentle” mode which offers a simple email reminder that you’ve stopped writing.
 On the other hand, if you’re a zealot, you might try the kamikaze mode.
 Warning: this last one starts erasing existing text if you stop writing.

-Write or Die is not as gentle as a warm spring day or as fun as a summer’s day at the beach.
-But it’s a useful, valuable tool, particularly if you’re having a tough time persuading yourself to write on deadline.
+Dr. Wicked is not as gentle as a warm spring day or as fun as a summer’s day at the beach.
+But Write or Die is a useful, valuable tool, particularly if you’re having a tough time persuading yourself to write on deadline.